Kathleen Jamie, Chitra Ramaswamy & Amanda Thomson: Antlers of Water

 This is a live event, with an author Q&A.

-Part of our Making Climate Change Personal series of events.
+Part of our Making Climate Change Personal festival theme.